Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Equipment:

-• Heater: For tropical fish (adjustable, 3-5 watts per gallon)
+• Heater: For tropical fish (adjustable, 3-5 watts per gallon is a common starting point)

-• Light: For viewing (and plants if you have them)
+• Light: For viewing and for live plants if you choose to keep them

-• Test kit: Ammonia, nitrite, nitrate (API Master Test Kit recommended)
+• Test kit: Liquid test kits for ammonia, nitrite, and nitrate — the API Master Test Kit is the standard recommendation

 Maintenance Schedule: